heysailor/redux-worker-queue/README.md

 # Redux Worker Queue [![Build Status](https://travis-ci.org/heysailor/redux-worker-queue.svg?branch=master)](https://travis-ci.org/heysailor/redux-worker-queue) [![Coverage Status](https://coveralls.io/repos/github/heysailor/redux-worker-queue/badge.svg?branch=coordinator)](https://coveralls.io/github/heysailor/redux-worker-queue?branch=coordinator)

+#### TLDR;

+Handy if you want to stash data, then systematically process it later.
+If you hook it up with redux and save your state, you've got yourself an offline persistence queue.

+#### The details

-Redux powered queue for the storage and deferred processing of objects of multiple named types by a specified number of parallel workers.
-Coordinates the sequential application of per-type custom handler functions.
+This module is an internally redux powered queue for the storage and deferred processing of objects of multiple named types by a specified number of parallel workers.

+It coordinates the on-demand sequential application of per-type custom handler functions to the stored objects.

+Can be used as a standalone module without having to touch redux, alternatively use middleware to join to an external redux store.

 Suited to complex deferred offline persistence handling, eg with validation, saving and linking stages.

-Can be used as a standalone module without having to touch redux, alternatively use middleware to join to an external redux store.

 ## Quick start